 - The collection of PP data of Abinit

-- Hartwigsen-Goedecker-Hutter pseudopotentials from CPMD, by Matthias Krack
+- Hartwigsen-Goedecker-Hutter PPs from CPMD, by Matthias Krack

 - The GBRV high-throughput pseudopotential page, by David Vanderbilt’s group.

-- The FPMD pseudopotentials table (in QSO format, converter to UPF format available here)
+- The FPMD PPs table (in QSO format, converter to UPF format available here)

-If nobody else has produced the PP you need, you have to generate it, using the atomic PP generation code included in the Quantum ESPRESSO distribution.
-See documentation in subdirectory atomic/Doc.
-See also the PSlibrary project: it contains a database of input data files that can be used as a starting point for generation of further pseudopotentials.
+If nobody else has produced the PP you need, you have to generate it, using the ld1.x atomic PP generation code included in the Quantum ESPRESSO distribution.
+You may try first of all to modify the input files of the PSlibrary to suit your needs.

 If you prefer, you may use another PP generation package, such as: